RemyAde/attendance-system/README.md

 # Student Attendance System
-This is web app that tracks individual student attendance for all the classes they have attended.
+This is a web app that tracks individual student attendance for all the classes they have attended.
 Each student can sign into the platform, select a class and the summary of what they learnt.
 It has priviledges for staffs to view all student attendance.
 <br>
 <br>